Addy01-git/Leap-Motion-Controlled-TurnTable/README.md

 	The stepper motor driver used is a 'a4988 stepper motor driver' The capacitor used is 100 microFarad
-	The Power Supply is 12v
+	The Power Supply is 12v	&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; ]- (reference: https://www.makerguides.com/a4988-stepper-motor-driver-arduino-tutorial/)

 	Files 'processing code v1.txt' and 'arduino code v1.txt' together makes the motor turn one revolution for every 'swipe gesture'.
-Right swipe will make the motor spin clockwise and vice-versa (reference: https://developer-archive.leapmotion.com/documentation/v2/java/devguide/Leap_Gestures.html)<br />
+Right swipe will make the motor spin clockwise and vice-versa (reference: https://developer-archive.leapmotion.com/documentation/v2/java/devguide/Leap_Gestures.html)
-	The controller takes images upto 300 frames per second and one swipe might be recorded as 2-4 depending on the speed of the swipe, causing it to revolve multiple times.<br />
+	The controller takes images upto 300 frames per second and one swipe might be recorded as 2-4 depending on the speed of the swipe, causing it to revolve multiple times.

 ________________________________________________________________________________________________________________________________________<br />